harelsegev/INDXRipper/README.md

 #### The bodyfile output

-Note that the bodyfile format is specific to The Sleuth Kit and is not entirely documented.
+Note that the bodyfile format is specific to The Sleuth Kit and is not fully documented.
 INDXRipper's bodyfile output is not fully compatible with it.

 ## Features and Details